ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/CS56_mentor_overview.md

   * Discuss challenges, revisions to project goal
   * Discuss plans for next sprint
   * Should be a similar amount of work as the first sprint, and should result in a working final product that could be demoed at end of quarter
+  * Mentors need to go over students' progress on completing the first 500 points of their 1000 point goal by the end of the quarter.
+  * Mentors need to give feedbacks on students' half-completed legacy code project.
+[Steps for Giving Feedback on Legacy Code Projects](/topics/legacy_code_projects_giving_feedback/)
+  * What to do when you get a pull request for the legacy code projects: [Deal with Legacy Code pull requests](/topics/legacy_code_pull_requests/)

 **Week 8**